huggingface/blog/llama2.md

 {{ user_message }} [/INST]
 ```

-This template (🎩 h/t [Arthur Zucker](https://huggingface.co/ArthurZ)) follows the model's training procedure.
+This template follows the model's training procedure, as described in [the Llama 2 paper](https://huggingface.co/papers/2307.09288).
 We can use any `system_prompt` we want, but it's crucial that the format matches the one used during training.

-To spell it out in full clarity, this is what is actually sent to the language model when the user enters some text (`There's a llama in my garden 😱 What should I do?`) to initiate a chat:
+To spell it out in full clarity, this is what is actually sent to the language model when the user enters some text (`There's a llama in my garden 😱 What should I do?`) in [our 13B chat demo](https://huggingface.co/spaces/huggingface-projects/llama-2-13b-chat) to initiate a chat:

 ```b
 <s>[INST] <<SYS>>